gaperton/Type-R/docs/chapters/collection.md

 ### collection.shift( options? )
 Remove and return the first record from a collection.
 Takes the same options as remove.

-### collection.slice( begin, end )

-Return a shallow copy of the `collection.models`, using the same options as native Array#slice.

-### collection.indexOf( recordOrId : any ) : number

-Return an index of the record in the collection, and -1 if there are no such a record in the collection.

-Can take the record itself as an argument, `id`, or `cid` of the record.

 ## Change events